resibots/crazyflie-firmware/README.md

  + modules      | Firmware operating code and headers
  |  + src       | Firmware tasks source code and main.c
  |  + interface | Operating headers.
 Configure the firmware environment
+ + tunnel       | Tunnel exploration code gathered as a separate module
+ |  + src       | Exploration sources
+ |  + interface | Exploration headers. tunnel_config.h has parameters that can be tweaked
  + utils        | Utils code.
 Implement utility block like the console.
  |  + src       | Utils source code
  |  + interface | Utils header files.
 Interface with the other parts of the program